SITE PARTNER:

 Cbd

-From their inception as the penal colony’s first farm in 1828 to today’s living museum, these splendid gardens are culturally significant as the only place in Queensland to have had a continuous uninterrupted horticultural history for so long.
+From their inception as the penal colony’s first farm in 1828 to today’s living museum, Brisbane's splendid City Botanic Gardens are culturally significant as the only place in Queensland to have had a continuous uninterrupted horticultural history for so long.

 Well after the penal colony was disbanded and free settlement began the first Botanic curator Walter Hill was appointed in 1855 and much of his legacy from this time survives and can be seen by today’s visitor.